Associate of Science in Nursing (Iowa and Nebraska)

 - You will be withdrawn from the program if unable to successfully complete a course on the second attempt.

-- You must complete your clinical experiences in Polk or the surrounding counties for the Des Moines, Iowa, campus; Linn or the surrounding counties for the Cedar Rapids, Iowa, campus; and Black Hawk or the surrounding counties for the Cedar Falls, Iowa, campus.
+- You must complete your clinical experiences in Polk or the surrounding counties for the Des Moines, Iowa, campus and Linn or the surrounding counties for the Cedar Rapids, Iowa, campus.
+If you are enrolled in the program at the Cedar Falls, Iowa, campus, you must complete your clinical experiences in Black Hawk or the surrounding counties.
+If you remain enrolled in the program at the Cedar Falls, Iowa, campus after November 8, 2017, you may be required to complete clinical experiences in Linn or the surrounding counties.
 If you are enrolled in the program at the Lincoln, Nebraska campus, you must complete your clinical experiences in Lancaster or the surrounding counties.
 During clinical experiences, you will be supervised by a faculty clinical instructor.

 - After enrollment, you must complete and/or submit the following prior to starting coursework: